Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 An attack on the Internet Service Provider level to affect uptime or participation in a web-enabled system, such as a blockchain.

-Satoshi Nakamoto was the pseudonym of the creator or creators of the bitcoin protocol and whitepaper.
+The pseudonym of the creator or creators of the bitcoin protocol and whitepaper.

 Secure Asset Fund for Users (SAFU)